 Most IPPE rotations are done during the summer months between your P1 and P2 year and between your P2 and P3 year.
 Depending on the situation, IPPE rotations may be offered during winter break.

 When do I receive notification of my rotation?

 The majority of student placements will be made by March so students can plan accordingly.

 No, the Office of Experiential Education will assign you to your site.
 Dr. Feret will work with each student individually for the best fit based on career goals and location.

 The majority of IPPE experiences are done near your home address.
 There may be instances; especially for institutional IPPE experiences where this may be difficult.
 In those instances, we recommend students complete their institutional IPPE hours over winter break in Rhode Island where housing may be available.

-Do I need to get backgrounds checks or drug screenings?
+Do I need to get background checks or drug screenings?

-Certain experiences may require background checks, drug screenings, or both.
+Background checks are done annual through the College and certain experiences may require additional background checks, drug screenings, or both.
 The office of Experiential Education will relay all requirements to each student before their experience.

 Can I nominate a new pharmacy or practice site near my hometown?

 The Office of Experiential Education will consider nominations of both community and hospital sites currently not affiliated with the College of Pharmacy.
 Sites will only be approved if both parties sign a legal affiliation agreement and the site offers a quality educational experience.